TickerDao/tkn-cli/README.md

 ```bash
 tkn fetch --token DAI --field token_address --file ./data/dataset1.json --save ./data/proofs/dai-proof1.json
 ```

+Dataset file can be downloaded from IPFS using `download`.

 Proof file generated in this step can be uploaded to IPFS using `upload`.